Learning how to write a resume is easier than ever before. The difficult thing is knowing which resume sections you truly need.

 An example is if you apply to a company involved in athletics.
 Experience in a sport or athletic activity could be relevant.

 Running a personal blog is another example.
-A marketing company might like hearing about your marketing and social media knowledge.
+A marketing company might like to hear about your marketing and social media knowledge.

 Just don’t include a laundry list of hobbies.
 And, remember that your interests don’t always translate to actual skills.